MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-derived-element-objects/replace-an-existing-element.md

 1. Commit the changeset.
 1. Delete the changeset.

-You want to replace the existing `"Region DE"` derived element object in the MicroStrategy Tutorial project.
+You want to replace the existing `"Region DE"` derived element object in the Strategy Tutorial project.
 The derived element object ID is `610B9CC14AD9DCB69F094C89D3B5480B`.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info